 Added by Johan van Berkel on September 30, 2012 at 5:17am — No Comments

 I figured that after over four years it's time to change the look of the site a little bit and opted for a color theme change.
 I hope you all like it.
-Please feel free to leave comments or message me if you find anything unsettling about the change or areas where you can't see the links etc.…Continue
+Please feel free to leave comments or message me if you find anything unsettling about the change or areas where you can't see the links etc. Anyway, welcome to the new look of The Golden Age of…Continue

-Our friend, Phil Binstead has uploaded a compilation of songs, scenes, shorts, many trailers, panarams (juke box movies) and excerpts from the wonderful golden age of Hollywood 1930's / 40's, all the material in this compilation were sourced from public domain sites on…Continue
+Our friend, Phil Binstead has uploaded a compilation of songs, scenes, shorts, many trailers, panarams (juke box movies) and excerpts from the wonderful golden age of Hollywood 1930's / 40's, all the material in this compilation were sourced from public domain sites on the internet over a long period of time, put…Continue

 I would like to welcome my long time friend and member Dave Miller to the post of Administrator at GAOH.
 Dave has been a member in good standing since March of 2008.
-He will be stepping in for Abdullah the Bitcher (otherwise known…Continue
+He will be stepping in for Abdullah the Bitcher (otherwise known as Chuck) as Chuck has taken on responsibilities that keep him from being here as much as he would like.
+We wish Chuck well…Continue

 I have a collection of old movie magazines from which I will pick an issue now and then and show you some of the articles, reviews and gossip of the time.